LondonBoroughSutton/lbs-frontend/src/LBS/components/card/README.md

 Cards are containers used to organize high-level content.
 Using cards can make your web product more appealing and navigable.

+Use a card to give users a brief summary of content or a task, often with a link to more detail.
+You can display a card alongside other cards to group related content or tasks.

 Find out when to use the tabs component in your service in the [LBS Design System](https://design-system.service.gov.uk/components/tabs).

 ## Component options